Japanese candlestick price charts may seem daunting, so we made an easy guide to understanding them.

 A long shadow indicates the trading action occurred well after the open and close, whereas a short shadow means the trading action happened mostly near the open and close.

-A long upper shadow and short lower shadow translates to the buyers, or bulls, bid prices higher, but at some point, toward the end of the session, the sellers, or bears, drove prices back down to its open price.
+A long upper shadow and short lower shadow translates to the buyers or bulls, bidding prices higher, but at some point, toward the end of the session, the sellers, or bears, drove prices back down to their open price.

 Disclaimer: All information provided here is intended solely for study purposes related to trading financial markets and does not serve in any way as a specific investment recommendation, business recommendation, investment opportunity, analysis, or similar general recommendation regarding the trading of investment instruments.
 The content, in its entirety or parts, is the sole opinion of SurgeTrader and is intended for educational purposes only.
 The historical results and/or track record does not imply that the same progress is replicable and does not guarantee profits or future profitable trading records or any promises whatsoever.
 Trading in financial markets is a high-risk activity and it is advised not to risk more than one can afford to lose.